scc-digitalhub/sdk-docs/docs/reference/runtimes/modelserve.md

-# Modelserve runtime
+# ModelServe runtime

-The **Modelserve runtime** allows you to deploy ML models on Kubernetes or locally.
+The **ModelServe runtime** allows you to deploy ML models on Kubernetes or locally.

 ## Prerequisites